 Enjoy the Spring Beauty

-Spring is one of our favorite times of year at Disneyland.
-The park is exploding with colorful flowers and even new life.
+Spring is one of our favorite times of the year at Disneyland.
+The park is exploding with colorful flowers, pink Tabebuia trees and even new life.
 There are often baby ducklings underfoot — Lily can watch them for hours!
-Take some time to take in the scenery and include those gorgeous flowers in your photo ops.
+Take some time to take in the scenery and include those gorgeous flowers in your photo-ops.
 You can purchase spring-themed balloons and even treats.
 Take some time to appreciate the beauty of spring break at Disneyland!
 Have a hoppy spring break!

 Are you headed to the Disneyland Resort for spring break?
+Be sure to buy your discount Disneyland Resort tickets and make theme park reservations as soon as possible.
 Have any tips to share?
 Let us know in the comments below!